plewis/plewis.github.io/phylogenetics/lab-simulation.md

 The seq-gen program is not installed on the cluster, so you will need to download the source code and compile it yourself.
 What you will download is the **source code** (written in the computing language C), which needs to be compiled into an **executable file** before it can be used.

-Download the seq-gen source code from GitHub using the following curl command:
+:large_blue_diamond: Download the seq-gen source code from GitHub using the following curl command:

     curl -LO https://github.com/rambaut/Seq-Gen/archive/refs/tags/1.3.4.tar.gz

-Unpack the downloaded "tape archive" file _1.3.4.tar.gz_ as follows:
+:large_blue_diamond: Unpack the downloaded "tape archive" file _1.3.4.tar.gz_ as follows:

     tar zxvf 1.3.4.tar.gz